LaunchCodeEducation/data-analysis-curriculum/content/python-pandas-databases/reading/pandas-databases/_index.md

     - Adding the DataFrame data into the new table

 {{% notice red Warning "rocket" %}}
-We have created a new repo for Class 19 and 20 exercises and studios.
+We have created a new repo for Class 19 and 20 exercises and studios (Class numbers may differ per cohort).
 Please fork this repo to your Github account, and then clone it to your local device

 [Class 19 and 20 Exercise Studio Repo](https://github.com/LaunchCodeEducation/data-analysis-projects-class-19-and-20)